-- Q. Are you aware that the government of Malaysia has published an order prohibiting your visiting there now? - A. I have no orders such as this. - Q. Have you ever heard that they had done such an order? - A. No. I do not know.
+Q. Are you aware that the government of Malaysia has published an order prohibiting your visiting there now?

+A. I have no orders such as this.

+Q. Have you ever heard that they had done such an order?

 Q. Have you ever investigated whether or not the government of Malaysia had issued such an order?
 A. I did not.
 I go there on visa.
 Why do I have to do so?